harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference.md

 In some cases, you might want to run an incremental rather than a full scan with Checkmarx due to time or licensing limits.
 An incremental scan evaluates only new or changed code in a merge or pull request.
 Incremental scans are faster than full scans, but become less accurate over time.

 :::note
-You should consider carefully when to run incremental vs. full scans.
+Consider carefully when to run incremental vs. full scans.
 See [When should I use Incremental Scans vs Full Scans in CxSAST?](https://support.checkmarx.com/s/article/When-should-I-use-an#:~:text=An%20incremental%20scan%20is%20a,interface%2C%20Cx%20plugins%20and%20CLI) in the Checkmarx documentation.
 :::